Governance of sustainability

 Responsible governance is fundamental to building a resilient and successful organisation in which sustainability is embedded at all levels.

-We aim to work openly and transparently with our stakeholders across the value chain to create an inclusive and fair business.
-Robust policies, standards and management systems help us meet our commitments and guide our businesses to address the risks and opportunities facing them.
+Strong governance is fundamental to building a resilient and successful organisation in which sustainability is embedded at all levels.
+We engage openly and transparently with stakeholders across the value chain through our governance processes to create an inclusive and fair business.
+Robust policies, standards and management systems guide our operations to address risks and opportunities and enable us to measure our performance and meet our commitments.

-Our Boards and committees provide the leadership necessary to implement the principles of good corporate governance across the Group, ensuring that all our decisions and actions are based on integrity, responsibility, accountability, fairness and transparency.
-The Boards approve our approach and review performance.
-The Boards delegate specific areas of responsibility to a number of committees, which have authority to make decisions according to their terms of reference.
+The Board and committees provide the leadership necessary to implement the principles of good corporate governance across the Mondi Group, ensuring all decisions and actions are based on integrity, responsibility, accountability, fairness and transparency.
+The Board reviews the performance approach and outcomes.

-Our Sustainable Development Management System (SDMS) guides the effective governance of all aspects of sustainability and the implementation of our policies and standards.
+Our Sustainable Development Management System (SDMS) guides the effective governance of our sustainable development activities and the implementation of our policies and standards.
 It covers all facilities and activities that we manage and operate (including those in which we hold a controlling interest), new developments, and mergers and acquisitions.
-Activities undertaken by contractors, either on Mondi sites or while under our management, are also incorporated into our SDMS.
+Activities undertaken by contractors, either on Mondi sites or while under our management, are incorporated into our SDMS.
+This requires them to comply with our policies, standards and requirements, particularly in relation to safety and health at work.

-The group-wide risk management framework is designed to address all significant strategic, sustainable development, financial, operational and compliance risks that could undermine our ability to achieve our business objectives in the future.
+Our group-wide risk management framework is designed to address significant strategic, sustainable development, financial, operational and compliance risks that could undermine our ability to achieve our business objectives.
 We exercise due diligence prior to the introduction of new operations, practices, processes and products.

-Our sustainable development risk and change management standard guides the way sustainable development risks are identified and managed.
+Our sustainable development risk and change management standard guides the way we identify and mitigate sustainable development risks.
 Our risk management approach – particularly relating to environmental issues – incorporates the precautionary principle, which implies our responsibility to protect the natural environment from harm where there is a plausible risk.

 The internal audit function is an integral part of the Group’s governance.
 Its purpose, as an independent assurance function, is to evaluate whether business risks are being managed effectively within the context of business objectives.
 A system of internal control is one of the primary means of managing risk and the evaluation of its effectiveness is central to internal audit responsibilities.
 Mondi’s system of internal control comprises the policies, procedures and practices, as well as organisational culture that collectively supports effective operation in the pursuit of our objectives.